umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors/Checkbox-List.md

 `Returns: Comma Separated String`

 Displays a list of preset values as a list of checkbox controls.
 The preset values are modified in the developer section under "data types" / checkbox list where new items can be added.
-The text saved is a comma separeted string of text values.
+The text saved is a comma separated string of text values.

 NOTE: Unlike other data types, the Prevalue IDs are not directly accessible in xslt or razor